velsa/notehost/README.md

 ### Create Cloudflare worker

-1. Create a new worker on Cloudflare with the name `mywebsite-com-notion-proxy`.
+1. Create a new worker on Cloudflare with the name `yourdomain-com-notion-proxy`.
 2. Leave the default example worker code, we will overwrite it anyway during deploy (see below).
-3. Add `mydomain.com` to the worker's triggers.
+3. Add `yourdomain.com` to the worker's triggers.

-Also add trigger for `www.mydomain.com` and define a redirect in `site-config.ts` (see below).
+Also add trigger for `www.yourdomain.com` and define a redirect in `site-config.ts` (see below).

 > A bit outdated but detailed description on how to add your domain to Cloudflare and create a worker is [here](https://stephenou.notion.site/stephenou/Fruition-Free-Open-Source-Toolkit-for-Building-Websites-with-Notion-771ef38657244c27b9389734a9cbff44).
 >
 > Search for "Step 1: Set up your Cloudflare account".
 >
 > If someone wishes to create an up-to-date tutorial for NoteHost, please submit a pull request 😉

 ### Configure your domain